Reports to: Homelessness Services Manager

 - Ability to attend work regularly, including scheduled work time outside of typical office hours.

-To apply, please submit your cover letter and resume by email to firstname.lastname@example.org, by fax to 425-649-0752 or by mail to:
+To apply for an open position, please submit your cover letter and resume by email to firstname.lastname@example.org, by fax to 425-649-0752 or by mail to:

 P.O.
 Box 6398